solana-labs/solana-program-library/token-lending/flash_loan_design.md

     },
 ```
 In the implementation, we do the following in order (omit the usual account safety check for brevity):
-1. Transfer the reserve liquidity to the destination liquidity account owned by the flash loan receiver program if possible (if the request liquidity is too large, or the destination liquidity program is not owned by the flash loan receiver program, then we abort the transaction)
+1. Transfer the reserve liquidity to the destination liquidity account owned by the flash loan receiver program if possible (if the requested liquidity is too large then we abort the transaction)
-2. Call the `executeOperation` function (the flash loan receiver base is required to have this function with tag 0), and the account required is given from the 8th account of the account required of `FlashLoan` function.
+2. Call the `executeOperation` function (the flash loan receiver base is required to have this function with tag `0`), and the account required is given from the 9th account of the account required of `FlashLoan` function.
 3. Check that the returned amount with the fee is in the reserve account after the completion of `executeOperation` function.

-The flash loan receiver program should have the following instruction, that executes the operation before returning the fund.
-This function is also responsible for returning the fund back to the reserve.
+The flash loan receiver program should have the following instruction which executes the user-defined operation before returning the fund to the reserve.

 ```rust
 pub enum FlashLoanReceiverInstruction {